norddjurs/NDK-Framework/README.md

 ###Mail
-The NDK Framework makes it easy to send e-mail message and attachments.
+The NDK Framework makes it easy to send e-mail messages and attachments.